rohit20014/Homework/README.md

   * Verify that the account is deleted
 10. Try to login with the user
   * Verify the user fails to login because account doesn't exist

-P.S - On each step you can choose to do extra verification if you feel like it would help

-### The bookstore application has three GUI interfaces
-    - Login Page
-    - User Profile Page
-    - Bookstore Page

-### The bookstore has API documentation available at [Bookstore API](https://demoqa.com/swagger/)

-    Example API Call that will get all books currently in the bookstore <https://demoqa.com/BookStore/v1/Books>